fadedbee/turnstile/README.md

 Pros:
 - Allows decryption to only try one secret key, rather than all it knows.
-- Users can inspect a .t7e file to find which public key they need to us to decrypt it.
+- Users can inspect a .t7e file to find which public key they need to use to decrypt it.

 Cons:
 - Adds identifiable infomation to the encryption output.